janhavipatil23/Climate-Change-Forecasting-using-SARIMA/README.md

 # Kaggle Data Science Competition

 # Time Series Climate Chnage Forecasting - SARIMA

+Motivation -

+Climate change in the world can be caused by various activities.
+When climate change occurs; temperatures can increase a dramatically.
+When temperature rises, many different changes can occur on Earth.
+For example, it can result in more floods, droughts, or intense rain, as well as more frequent and severe heat waves.
+Oceans and glaciers have also experienced some changes: oceans are warming and becoming more acidic, glaciers are melting, and sea levels are rising.
+As these changes frequently occur in future decades, they will likely present challenges to our society and environment

 <img width="879" alt="Screen Shot 2022-02-23 at 11 06 47 PM" src="https://user-images.githubusercontent.com/91064646/155456319-45b5528e-e4e1-4394-97c1-4c5a55314f2c.png">